Student Outcome Measures

 School Default and Repayment Rates

-According to the U.S. Department of Education, “A cohort default rate is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1st to September 30th, and default or meet other specified conditions prior to the end of the second following fiscal year.”
+According to the U.S. Department of Education (Chapter 2.1), “… the school’s cohort default rate is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loans (FFELs) and/or William D. Ford Federal Direct Loans (Direct Loans) during that fiscal year and default (or meet the other specified condition) within the cohort default period.”

-For FY2018, the most current year for which these rates are available, the national default rate was 7.3%.
+For FY2019, the most current year for which these rates are available, the national default rate was 2.3%.
 The default rates for student loan borrowers by cohort year at Anna Maria College are presented here.